CabooseSayzWTF/RDR1-Switch-and-PS4-Mod-Menu/README.md

 At this time of writing, the menu source code and compiled code is only usable on emulators such as yuzu and ryujinx, even tho yuzu is more compatible.
 Slluxx created a real hardware script loader that allows this code work on real hardware for the most part, however I do not currently have permission to release or link to that.
 So as such, real hardware is not yet supported however I will edit the code as needed/seen fit for real hardware compatibility for the case of it someday being released.
+The Switch script compiler is a modified version of SC-CL by ImFoxxyyy which at this time of writing is closed source(switch version of sc-cl), I have permission from foxxyyy to release that compiler along side this source code for people to compile this project for private/personal use & for merge/update request.
+You are granted permission to use that compiler for your own switch script needs.
+You can use the code from this menu for yopur own projects, all I ask is that you give credits to everybody in the credits section.
+You are not allowed ownership of the menu, however feel free to optimize, bug fix, add features and do a pull/merge/update request.
+If a request is accepted you will get a honrable mention in the credits.
+If you change stuff, showcase the menu on webpost, videos, etc. You must bare minimum add all credits from the below.

 # Things Needed/Videos
 MagicRDR: https://github.com/Foxxyyy/Magic-RDR/releases<br>
 Visual Studio: Project was made using visual studio, confirmed working on vs 2022.
 Haven't personally tested on anything lower or higher.<br>
 Showcase Video: https://youtu.be/WPehZywCuf4<br>
 How To Install Tut If Needed: https://youtu.be/n7kRJp1a6cY

-The Switch script compiler is a modified version of SC-CL by ImFoxxyyy which at this time of writing is closed source(switch version of sc-cl), I have permission from foxxyyy to release that compiler along side this source code for people to compile this project for private/personal use & for merge/update request.
-You are granted permission to use that compiler for your own switch script needs.

 # Credits
 CabooseSayzWTF - Menu Dev/Native Research<br>